 Signs that AC maintenance is needed include decreased cooling performance, unusual noises from the unit, foul odors, and a higher-than-normal energy bill.

-1. Reduced cooling efficiency: If the AC is taking longer to cool the room or is not cooling it as effectively as before, it may be a sign that maintenance is needed.
+- Reduced cooling efficiency: If the AC is taking longer to cool the room or is not cooling it as effectively as before, it may indicate maintenance is needed.

-3. Foul odors: If the AC is emitting bad smells, it could be due to mold or bacteria growth within the system, which requires cleaning and disinfecting.
+- Foul odors: If the AC is emitting unpleasant odors, it may be due to mold or bacterial growth within the system, which requires cleaning and disinfection.

-4. Poor airflow: If the AC is not blowing enough air or the airflow is weak, it may be due to a clogged filter or a problem with the ductwork.
+- Poor airflow: If the AC is not blowing enough air or the airflow is weak, it may be due to a clogged filter or a ductwork issue.

 How can Homeowners Detect Problems with their AC Unit?

-• Keep an eye on the temperature inside the home, as a malfunctioning AC unit may struggle to maintain a consistent temperature.
+- Monitor the indoor temperature, as a malfunctioning AC unit may struggle to maintain a consistent temperature.

 What is the Cost of Professional AC Maintenance?